ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/embedded/rpi/_index.md

     - Compare and contrast the Raspberry Pi 4 to an Arm cloud server

 prerequisites:
-    - Some familiarity with embedded Linux is assumed
     - A Raspberry Pi 4 board
     - An [Arm based instance](/learning-paths/server-and-cloud/csp/) from an appropriate cloud service provider.